lee2sman/everyday/README.md

 ploguelike, not really a roguelike in plogo, just an idea
 176
 found an old bitsy sketch from summer 2018 and might as well plop it here.
+177
+abandoned but pushed anyway
+178
+variation on my Taper #6 submission